Skip to content

 Do I need to be in Oman to register a company?

-No. The entire process is handled remotely.
-No travel, no notarization, no Power of Attorney.
-We manage everything digitally through MoCIIP.
+No. The entire process is handled remotely through MoCIIP's digital system.
+No travel, no notarization, no Power of Attorney required.

 Do I need an Omani partner to start a company?